donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/humphreys-ag.jpg" alt="Humphreys AG" width="200px"/>

-It's Humphreys so I assume it is both difficult and great to hone your skills at the subject.
+It's Humphreys so I assume it is both difficult and great at the same time.
 Milne wrote a book on the subject that is probably worth checking out:

 **[Algebraic Groups](https://www.amazon.com/Algebraic-Groups-Cambridge-Advanced-Mathematics-ebook/dp/B074XC6NCP/)**, *J.S.
 Milne*